Bungehuis and Maagdenhuis occupations

-The Bungehuis and Maagdenhuis occupations were a protest occupation movement at first the Bungehuis Building of the University of Amsterdam (UvA) by a group of students and a staff-member, referring to themselves as The New University (for a democratic university), and then the Maagdenhuis Building of the UvA, its administrative center.
-The Bungehuis occupation lasted 11 days, from February 13 to February 24, 2015, and the Maagdenhuis occupation (2015) began on the evening of February 25 and lasted until April 11.
+The Bungehuis and Maagdenhuis occupations were part of a protest occupation movement by a group of students and staff-members at the University of Amsterdam (UvA) who first occupied the Bungehuis Building, and then the Maagdenhuis Building, the administrative center of UvA.
+The occupiers referred to themselves as The New University (for a democratic university).
+The Bungehuis occupation lasted 11 days, from February 13 to February 24, 2015, and the Maagdenhuis occupation began on the evening of February 25, 2015 and lasted until April 11.

 Background

 Beginning in November 2014, UvA announced planned cuts in programs in the face of budget issues.
 In the proposed restructuring, called "Profiel 2016" (Profile 2016), the School of Humanities was especially hard hit, with resources being focused on career-oriented majors.
 In early February 2015, Dutch newspaper Het Parool reported that UvA would be eliminating several degree programs in the Humanities faculty.
 Chief among the programs to be eliminated were various degree-level programs in individual modern languages.
 The university was also considering the consolidation of all remaining individual degree programs in Humanities (such as Philosophy, History, Dutch Literature and English Literature) into a single "Liberal Arts" degree program.
 University Dean Frank van Vree argued that the cuts were necessitated by falling student enrollment in recent years, calling for a "rigorous reorganization" of the Humanities faculty.

 In reaction to these ongoing developments, a student protest movement began in late 2014.
 The Humanities Rally group formed, composed of students and faculty members, and began a campaign of demonstrations and petitions to protest the announced changes.